Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 Don't wait it out.
 Feel better faster with IV therapy.

-Along with IV hydration therapy, try these home remedies to relieve cold, flu, and cough symptoms.2
+Along with IV hydration therapy, you may want to try some home remedies to relieve cold, flu, and cough symptoms.5

 1. Natural Cold Remedies

-Take zinc, vitamin C, and Echinacea to reduce symptoms.
+Taking zinc, vitamin C, and Echinacea may reduce symptoms.

 2. Hot Shower